Preparing For Your Kitten’s Arrival

 We highly recommend Dr. Elsey’s brand Cat Attract litter for the first few weeks home.
 If you will be purchasing a Litter Robot, you can use this link for $25 off your purchase http://share.litter-robot.com/Dm6VM

 Our kittens are trained to use a scratching post and have been taught not to scratch furniture.
 Please purchase a scratching post and offer treats when you see your kitten using it.
 If the kitten does scratch anything else, firmly tell them no and bring them immediately to the scratching post.

 Bathing is not necessary.
 Cats are naturally very hygienic animals however bathing does reduce allergens and may be helpful if you suffer from allergies.
 If you do plan to bathe your kitten, use a mild soap specifically formulated for kittens.
+You can also wipe your kitten down with a damp washcloth daily to reduce allergens.
 If you plan to brush your kitten, please use a very soft silicone type brush.
 Metal type brushes will remove their silky top coat and can be painful.

 Supplies to purchase before bringing your baby home:

 Litter box and Litter

 Chewy links for food, litter and other products the kittens are familiar with are listed below.
 Just click on the name of the product and it will take you directly to it.